whiteout-io/mail/README.md

 ### Third party libraries

-Many of the libraries we use are licensed under an open source license.
+We work together with existing open source projects wherever possible and contribute any changes we make back upstream.
+Many of theses libraries are licensed under an open source license.
 Here are some of them:

 * [OpenPGP.js](http://openpgpjs.org): An implementation of OpenPGP in Javascript
 * [Inbox](https://github.com/andris9/inbox): Simple IMAP client for node.js